 If you or a loved one are showing any of these signs, it's important to see a physician right away to get the necessary help.
 Early detection is key to managing Alzheimer's disease, and there are treatments available that can help slow down the progression of the disease and improve the quality of life.

-The first step in reaching out for help is to open up a discussion with your provider.
-If you think something might be wrong, make an appointment with your primary doctor at .
-Our team of physicians can offer you guidance and refer you to to get you the best care possible.
+The first step in reaching out for help is to open up a discussion with your primary care provider.
+If you think something might be wrong, make an appointment with your primary doctor at Premier Medical Associates.
+Our team of physicians can offer you guidance and refer you to specialists to get you the best care possible.

 Premier Medical Associates is an affiliate of the Allegheny Health Network and is the largest multi-specialty physician practice in the Greater Pittsburgh Area.
-Our highly experienced care team provides services like and for you and your loved one’s needs.
-If you would like more information, please follow up with your physician.
+Our highly experienced care team provides services like neurology and primary care for you and your loved one’s needs.
+If you would like more information, please follow up with your primary care physician.